andrewcooke/choochoo/README.md

 the database.
 So the fields displayed (and the statistics collected) can be customized.
-This configuration can include "schedules" which control when information is displayed (eg: weekdays only; every other day; second sunday in the month).
+This configuration can include "schedules" which control when information is displayed (eg: weekdays only; every other day; second Sunday in the month).

 The combination of customizable diary fields and scheduling allows training plans to be entered and displayed.

 Customization (fields, training plans, etc) must be done via Python or SQL.
-There is no graphical user interface for comnfiguration.
-This presents a steep learning curve but is ultimately very flexible - "any" training plan can be accomodated.
+There is no graphical user interface for configuration.
+This presents a steep learning curve but is ultimately very flexible - "any" training plan can be accommodated.
 Python code for generating example plans is included (see package `ch2.config.plan`).

 Data are processed via "pipelines".
 These are Python classes whose